thenativeweb/node-cqrs-saga/README.md

 	  version: 'version',

 	  // optional, if defined theses values will be copied to the command (can be used to transport information like userId, etc..)
 	  meta: 'meta'
 	});

+## Define the command structure
+The values describes the path to that property in the command message.

+	pm.defineCommand({
+	  // optional, default is 'id'
+	  id: 'id',

+	  // optional, if defined the values of the event will be copied to the command (can be used to transport information like userId, etc..)
+	  meta: 'meta'
+	});